sclevine/nanocf/README.md

 ## Setup

-You must be able to run docker images in privileged mode to run or build NanoCF.
+You must be able to run docker images in privileged mode to build or run NanoCF.

 Building NanoCF requires the BOSH CLI gem.
 Therefore, you must have Ruby installed to build NanoCF.

-Concourse workers used to run NanoCF should have high I/O throughput as well as enough system memory to store all pushed application containers.
+Concourse workers running NanoCF should have high I/O throughput as well as enough system memory to store all pushed application containers.

 ### Mac OS X